zappee/docker-images/oracle-weblogic-12.2.1.4-admin-server/README.md

 For more info about the tool, please visit the tool's [homepage](https://github.com/zappee/sql-runner).

-## 7) JMS Message Sender command line tool
+## 7) Remal JMS-Message-Sender command line tool
-The JMS Message Sender is a flexible command-line Java tool that can be used to send text messages to any kind of JMS Queue.
+The JMS Message Sender is a flexible command-line Java tool that can be used to send text messages to JMS Queue.
 This is a command line tool can be run from bash or windows scripts and command line as well.

-You can use this command line tool in the Docker environment to
+You can use this tool in the Docker environment to
 * send test messages to any JMS queue
 * test SAF connection
-* simulate external system while executing integration tests
+* simulate response messages from external system while executing integration tests in docker
 * etc.

-The tool is available from the image, the installation directory is  `/home/oracle/bin`.
+The tool is available in the image, from the `/home/oracle/bin/jms-message-sender` directory.

-For more info about the tool, please read [this](https://github.com/zappee/jms-message-sender).
+For more info about the tool, please visit the tool's [homepage](https://github.com/zappee/jms-message-sender).

 ## 8) common-utils.sh library
 The `common-utils` is a collection of bash functions that you can use from any of the four WebLogic lifecycle methods, mentioned in the previous chapters.